Corrina Owens shares her proven methods for reducing churn risk

 7. Target the warmest leads to bring in best-fit customers

 Pipeline generation tools, like UserGems, assist with this in particular.
-It tracks buyer job changes, automatically identifying alumni customers (folks who have experience using your tool in a previous role and hopefully loved it) when they join new organizations.
+It tracks buyer job changes, automatically identifying alumni customers, people who used your tool in a previous role, when they join new organizations.

-By reaching out to these alumni users, reps can close best-fit deals, reducing the odds of churn.
-In fact, targeting and converting previous champions reduces the length of sales cycles by 12% while doubling win rates.
-As a result, you can both increase customer lifetime value as well as boost sales rep productivity.
+Reaching out to these alumni users helps reps close best-fit deals and reduce churn.
+Targeting and converting previous champions reduces the length of sales cycles by 12% while doubling win rates.
+This increases customer lifetime value and sales rep productivity.

 8. Source feedback from churned customers